Sinus Pressure and Excess Mucus:

 - if it does not go away within a week from its onset

-- you will probably need an antibiotic.
+- I will probably need an antibiotic.
 For example, Keflex, Bactrim DS, etc

 - otherwise it will linger on for a long time

-- Should you build up phlegm in the lower respiratory track do not swallow it
+- Should I build up phlegm in the lower respiratory track do not swallow it

-- Keep the sinus and nasal cavities clear to avoid infection
+- Keep the sinus and nasal cavities clear to prevent sinus pressure

 Symptoms of a bacterial sinus infection: